Places to Ski in the Mother Lode

-The Sierra, with its high peaks and heavy snowfall, offers plenty of opportunity for skiing enthusiasts.
+The Sierra, with its high peaks and heavy snowfall, offers plenty of opportunities for skiing enthusiasts.
 Average snowfall for wintertime in Calaveras and Tuolumne county ski resorts is around 400 to 450 inches for the entire season.
 That makes for a great base for snowboarding, downhill and cross country skiing.
 Here we keep track of all 24 California ski resorts but we prefer the pure fun of skiing in the Sierra Nevada Mountains!

 There are three places to ski right here in the Mother Lode.
 The ski season starts mid-December (unless an early hoped for storm arrives in late November) and generally lasts in to March.
 If you need some equipment several places in the Mother Lode are here to get you all set for the mountain snow.